Residency Documentation

 Must list your name and Texas Address for the 12 consecutive months preceding the census date of the semester in which you enroll.

-ACCEPTABLE DOCUMENTATION TO DEMONSTRATE THE ESTABLISHMENT OF DOMICILE IN TEXAS FOR 12 CONSECUTIVE MONTHS
+ACCEPTABLE DOCUMENTATION TO DEMONSTRATE THE ESTABLISHMENT AND MAINTENANCE OF DOMICILE IN TEXAS FOR 12 CONSECUTIVE MONTHS

 1. Significant Gainful Employment Documentation